electric-sql/archived-electric-next/docs/guides/quickstart.md

 npm run dev
 ```

-You should see output like this in the browser:
+Navigate to http://localhost:5173 in your web browser.
+You should see output like this:

 ```json
 [